 Light and Weather

 The time of day is perhaps the most critical determinant in how your lighthouse photo will be illuminated or colored.
-The golden hour, for example, is coveted by photographers are one of the best times to get photos.
-This occurs twice a day, about an hour after and before the sun sets.
+For example, the golden hour (the time of day shortly after sunrise or before sunset) is coveted by photographers as one of the best times to get photos.
 The sun being low in the sky forces the light rays through atmospheric particles that create a warm, diffuse, and dynamic light.
 If this is what you’re interested in, make sure to look up when the sun rises and sets.

 It’s important to be aware what the weather will be like when you go out for your shoot.
 Especially in the unpredictable Ponce Inlet weather, you’ll want to double check that it won’t be rainy or too overcast - unless, of course, those are the kinds of shots you want.
 Stormy weather may give rise to waves in the ocean, which can add a turbulent, fun effect to your photos.
 Fog can be both a blessing and a curse.
 A little fog can be a great, mysterious effect, while too much will make it hard to even see what you’re photographing.